openstack/heat/doc/source/glossary.rst

      retrieve instance-specific data.
 See :nova-doc:`Nova Metadata
      service documentation <user/metadata.html#metadata-service>`.

-   Multi-region
+   multi-region
      A feature of Heat that supports deployment to multiple regions.

-   Nested resource
+   nested resource
      A :term:`resource` instantiated as part of a :term:`nested stack`.

-   Nested stack
+   nested stack
      A :term:`template` referenced by URL inside of another template.
      Used to reduce redundant resource definitions and group complex architectures into logical groups.